 Decisions of the Court of Appeals are reported in the Maryland Reports, the Atlantic Reporter, and the Maryland Reporter.

-Lexis and Westlaw provide opinions of the Court of Appeals (dating back to 1714 on Westlaw and 1704 on Lexis) and the Court of Special Appeals (for both systems dating back to 1967, when this court was created).
+Opinions of the Court of Appeals are available on Bloomberg Law (beginning 1851), Lexis (beginning 1658), and Westlaw (beginning 1714).
+Opinions of the Court of Special Appeals are available on all three systems beginning 1967 when this court was created.
 Opinions of the Court of Appeals and Court of Special Appeals from 1995 to the present are available on the Maryland Judiciary Web site at http://www.courts.state.md.us/opinions.html.
 Opinions are loaded on the day of filing.

 The library receives the records and briefs of reported cases from both the Court of Appeals and the Court of Special Appeals.
 The earlier ones, from 1948 for the Court of Appeals and from 1967 for the Court of Special Appeals, are in paper format.
 The later ones, beginning with the October 1979 term, are on microfiche.